near/docs/docs/tutorials/contracts/nfts/5-approval.md

 https://github.com/near-examples/nft-tutorial/blob/5.approval/nft-contract/src/nft_core.rs#L84-L113
 ```

-Next, you need to do the same to `nft_transfer_call` but instead of refunding immediately, you need to attach the previous tokens approved account IDs to `nft_resolve_transfer` instead as there's still the possibility that the transfer gets reverted .
+Next, you need to do the same to `nft_transfer_call` but instead of refunding immediately, you need to attach the previous tokens approved account IDs to `nft_resolve_transfer` instead as there's still the possibility that the transfer gets reverted.

 ```rust reference
 https://github.com/near-examples/nft-tutorial/blob/5.approval/nft-contract/src/nft_core.rs#L115-L160